Bobliuuu/Bobliuuu/README.md

-### Hi! 👋
+### Hi 👋

-I'm Jerry, a Computer Science student @UWaterloo!
-I love going to hackathons and making cool projects!
+I play ultimate.
+That's about it 😂 Anything else you can find out through my portfolio projects.
 <!--
 Anyways, I would tell you a joke about UDP, but you probably wouldn't get it.